-One can observe in the figure that inputs of cadmium to urban, agricultural, and forest lands were much larger than the outputs in 1970.
-For unpaved urban lands there was a net increase of 30 tons/yr (counting availability rather than total cadmium in solid wastes), agricultural lands experienced a buildup of about 100 tons/yr, and forest lands about 42 tons/yr.
+One can observe in Figure 5a that inputs of cadmium to urban, agricultural, and forest lands were much larger than the outputs in 1970.
+For unpaved urban lands there was a net increase of 30 tons/vr (counting availability rather than the total cadmium in solid wastes), agricultural lands experienced a buildup of about 100 tons/yr, and forest lands about 42 tons/yr.
 On a per hectare basis, these net annual inputs correspond to 15 g/ha in unpaved urban areas, 10 g/ha in agricultural soils, and 6 g/ha in forest soils.
 By 1988, net inputs of cadmium to these lands were substantially decreased: for unpaved urban lands it was 7 tons/yr (3.5 g/ha), for agricultural lands it was 43 tons/yr (4.3 g/ha), and for forest lands it was 8 tons/yr (1.1 g/ha).
 These reductions in cadmium inputs are almost entirely due to reductions in air emissions.
 In 1970 total cadmium inputs to the lands of the basin were 192 tons.
 Of this amount 129 tons (67%) were attributed to air emissions.
 In 1988 total cadmium emissions were 70 tons, of which 27 tons (38%) were from air emissions.
 The largest single source of cadmium emissions to the environment is now phosphate fertilizer application, which causes an inadvertent input of 36 tons of cadmium per year to agricultural soils.

 Even though cadmium pollution is currently much less than it was in former times, the problem of cadmium in the environment cannot be considered to be solved.
-The analysis of the industrial metabolism of cadmium in the Rhine Basin provides a model for gaining a deeper understanding of the potential impacts of cadmium already accumulated in the basin, and the effect of proposed policies for further reductions of cadmium emissions.
+The analysis of the industrial metabolism of cadmium in the Rhine Basin provides a model for gaining a deeper understanding of the potential impacts of cadmium already accumulated in the basin, and of the effect of proposed policies for further reductions of cadmium emissions.
 The next section provides two examples of the usefulness of the model for these purposes.

-4.3.2.
-Industrial metabolism for assisting in the formulation of effective pollution prevention policies
+The industrial metabolism model for assisting in the formulation of effective pollution prevention policies

 One important application of industrial metabolism studies is testing possible pollution reduction strategies within the context of systems analysis.
-Because the industrial metabolism model is based on the principle of mass balance, the well known problem of reducing pollution in one medium by shunting it to another medium can be readily detected.
-For example, Stigliani and Anderberg (1992a) have analyzed the effectiveness of banning all cadmium-containing products except nickel-cadmium (Ni-Cd) batteries.
-Figure 6 shows the materials flow of cadmium from refining, cadmium-product manufacturing, use, and disposal in the Rhine Basin in the mid-1980s.
-This figure is actually a detailed subset of Figure 5.
-It includes only the flow of the direct intentional use of cadmium-containing products, while Figure 5 includes all sources of cadmium pollution, including products (e.g., phosphate fertilizer) in which cadmium is present as a trace impurity.
+Because the industrial metabolism model is based on the principle of mass balance, the well-known problem of reducing pollution in one medium by shunting it to another medium can be readily detected.
+For example, Stigliani and Anderberg (1993) have analyzed the effectiveness of banning all cadmium-containing products except nickel-cadmium (Ni-Cd) batteries.